 Though threats to the operational environment in Phases 1 and 2 have not been assumed, proper development security must be maintained to protect confidentiality and integrity of development data and the components of IC chips.
 In Phase 3, a security functionality is required so that only an authorised person will be allowed to process the TOE.
+The TOE processes are writing and reading files in the TOE, and updating of the transport keys in the issuance.
 Phase 4 requires a security functionality that can counter the attacks made by attackers possessing a High attack potential.